Martin Marić

-World Anti-Doping Agency
+Doping

-In August 2015, World Anti-Doping Agency published a "Prohibited Association list".
-Martin Marić is one of the 130 athletes prohibited from associating in Track and Field athletics.
-Martin's ban last through 2016.
+In August 2015, the World Anti-Doping Agency published a "Prohibited Association list".

-IAAF

-Martin Marić tested positive for ostarine in July 2014, a SARM.
-Martin Marić was given a two-year ban from Track and Field athletics through 5 August 2016.
+Marić tested positive for ostarine, an SARM, in July 2014.
+He was given a two-year ban from track and field athletics through 5 August 2016.
+His ban lasted through 2016.

 Professional

-Martin Marić represented Croatia at the 2013 World Championships in Athletics – Men's discus throw in Moscow, Russia.
-Martin placed 27th at 2011 World Championships in Athletics – Men's discus throw in 60.61 meters.
+Marić represented Croatia at the 2013 World Championships in Athletics – Men's discus throw in Moscow, Russia.
+He placed 27th at the 2011 World Championships in Athletics – Men's discus throw in 60.61 meters.

-Martin Maric represented Croatia at the 2012 Olympic Games.
-Martin placed 17th with a 62.87 meters.
+He represented Croatia at the 2012 Olympic Games.
+He placed 17th with 62.87 meters.

-Martin Marić represented Croatia at the 2011 World Championships in Athletics – Men's discus throw in Daegu, South Korea.
-Martin placed 27th at 2011 World Championships in Athletics – Men's discus throw in 60.61 meters.
+He represented Croatia at the 2011 World Championships in Athletics – Men's discus throw in Daegu, South Korea.
+He placed 27th at the 2011 World Championships in Athletics – Men's discus throw in 60.61 meters.

-Martin Marić represented Croatia at the Athletics at the 2009 Summer Universiade also called 2009 World University Games.
-Martin placed 7th at Athletics at the 2009 Summer Universiade – Men's discus throw in 58.37 meters.
+Marić represented Croatia at the Athletics at the 2009 Summer Universiade also called 2009 World University Games.
+He placed 7th at the Athletics at the 2009 Summer Universiade – Men's discus throw in 58.37 meters.

-Martin Maric also competed at the 2008 Olympic Games, but without reaching the final placing 29th with a 59.25 meters.
+He also competed at the 2008 Olympic Games, but without reaching the final, placing 29th with a 59.25 meters.

-Martin Marić represented Croatia at the Athletics at the 2007 Summer Universiade – Men's discus throw.
-Martin placed 8th at Athletics at the 2007 Summer Universiade – Men's discus throw in 56.32 meters.
+He represented Croatia at the 2007 Summer Universiade – Men's discus throw.
+He placed 8th at the 2007 Summer Universiade – Men's discus throw in 56.32 meters.

-Martin Marić finished thirteenth at the 2001 World Youth Championships and won the silver medal at the 2003 European Junior Championships.
+Marić finished thirteenth at the 2001 World Youth Championships and won the silver medal at the 2003 European Junior Championships.

 NCAA

-As a competitor for the University of Georgia, Martin Marić attain 2006 All-American status in the discus by placing 6th at the NCAA Men's Division I Outdoor Track and Field Championships.
+As a competitor for the University of Georgia, Marić attained 2006 All-American status in the discus by placing 6th at the NCAA Men's Division I Outdoor Track and Field Championships.
 In the javelin, Maric registered a throw of 237–3 feet, which improves his own seventh-longest mark in Georgia Bulldogs and Lady Bulldogs history.

 After transferring to the University of California, he attained All-American Status in the discus by placing 8th at the National Collegiate Athletic Association championships.
-In his senior campaign, Martin won the NCAA Division I national collegiate championships by throwing the discus 196-3, beating Ryan Whiting of Arizona State Sun Devils by only 2 cm on his final throw.
+In his senior campaign, Marić won the NCAA Division I national collegiate championships by throwing the discus 196-3, beating Ryan Whiting of Arizona State Sun Devils by only 2 cm on his final throw.

-Maric graduated from California with a bachelor's degree in Political Economy of Industrial Societies in 2009.
+He graduated from California with a bachelor's degree in Political Economy of Industrial Societies in 2009.

 Personal

-Marić was born in Belgrade and is native of Split, Croatia.
+Marić was born in Belgrade and is a native of Split, Croatia.